Understanding Poverty in Scotland's Rural and Island Communities

 Economic and demographic factors

 Several interconnected factors contribute to rural poverty patterns.
 Working-age populations in remote areas have declined, while the proportion of older residents has increased.
-Lone parent families have become more prevalent among low-income rural households, and in-work poverty has emerged as a significant issue.
+Lone parent families have become more common among low-income rural households, and in-work poverty has emerged as a growing problem.

 Housing tenure changes reflect broader economic pressures.
 Between 2010 and 2023, children in rented housing saw poverty rates increase from roughly one in three to one in two.
 Pensioners in rented housing similarly experienced increases, with three in ten now in relative poverty compared to two in ten previously.